The film opens with a scrolling shot of a marble wall: a tribute to all the officers killed in the line of duty in the city of San Francisco.

 Across from a bank, Harry sits down for a hot dog lunch.
 He asks the cook behind the counter if the car across the street, in front of the bank, is still running.
 The cook says it is, and Harry tells him to call the police - there is an armed robbery in progress at that bank.
 No sooner does he say this than the banks alarms go off and gunfire erupts.
 Harry takes a bite of his hot dog, swears, and then heads out to face the robbers.
 He orders one man to freeze, and the man shoots at Harry with a shotgun, who returns fire.
 The men in the car speed toward Harry, but he shoots into the windshield, causing them to crash into a fire hydrant and flip the car over.
 One man jumps out and shoots at Harry, who shoots back and kills him.
 He looks down at his leg, shot and bleeding, but he seems unaffected.

 Harry strolls through the spraying water of the fire hydrant, to the wounded man by the entrance of the bank.
-The man slowly tries to move toward his dropped shotgun, and Harry makes his famous "six-shots-or-only-five" speech.
+The man's hand moves slowly toward his dropped shotgun, and Harry makes his famous "six-shots-or-only-five" speech.
 The man cowers and surrenders.
 Harry picks up the shotgun, and the robber stops him.
 "Hey I gots to know." he asks.
 Harry raises his .44 Magnum and pulls the trigger.
 Harry fooled the wounded robber into giving up.
 The gun is empty.

 In the hospital, Harry has his wounded leg looked at by a doctor.
 During the process of treatment, the doctor tells Harry to have his wife to help treat his wound, but stops himself mid-sentence and apologizes.

 In the air, a police helicopter is making the rounds over the city.